zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

 # Create Pipelines on Web UI

-The Zilliz Cloud web UI provides a simplified and intuitive way of creating pipelines.
+The Zilliz Cloud web UI provides a simplified and intuitive way of creating Pipelines.

 <Admonition type="info" icon="📘" title="Notes">